 Getting permits is generally straightforward, but can be a challenge in protected locations, which is why it's best to "team up with a local production service provider who can assist you with the incentive applications and location permits, saving your project a lot of time and money," says Hrefna Hagalin at local production service providers Arctic Productions, who have been assisting with commercials, documentaries and a Japan TV travel show that filmed in the ice caves on Vatnajökull glacier.

-Reykjavik Studios, founded by Icelandic filmmaker Baltasar Kormakur, is a 215,000 square foot complex, located a 15-minute drive from downtown Reykjavik.
-The shell of a former fertiliser factory is now an open studio with a 16 metre high ceiling and a floor heated by geothermal water pipes.
-Kormakur has already used the studio himself for TV series Trapped as well as for his Netflix series Katla; major US studios are in talks to use the space later in 2020.
+Reykjavik studios is a 215,000 square feet complex located a 15-minute drive from the centre of the capital.
+The shell of a former fertiliser factory has been turned into an open studio with a 16-metre-high ceiling and a floor heated by geothermal water pipes.

 Iceland’s small footprint make the country easy to traverse via road or quick internal flights — it is only 40,000 square miles (smaller than Colorado).
 Even just a few miles outside of Reykjavik, Iceland offers landscapes where filmmakers can find stunning waterfalls, glaciers, mountains and lava fields.
 International flights arrive at Keflavik airport, a 45-minute drive to Reykjavik.